roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a node pool that supports confidential computing.md

 ## Procedure

-1. Log on to the [ACK console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com)[ACK console](https://partners-intl.console.aliyun.com/#/cs).

+2. Go to the Node Pools page.

-2. In the left-side navigation pane, click **Clusters**.
+    -   In the left-side navigation pane, choose **Clusters** \> **Clusters**.
 On the Clusters page, find the cluster in which you want to create a node pool and click **Node Pools** in the **Actions** column.
+    -   In the left-side navigation pane, choose **Clusters** \> **Node Pools**.
+In the upper-left corner of the Node Pools page, select the cluster in which you want to create a node pool from the Cluster drop-down list.
+3. In the left-side navigation pane, click **Clusters**.
+On the Clusters page, find the cluster in which you want to create a node pool and click **Node Pools** in the **Actions** column.

-3. On the Node Pools page, click **Create Node Pool**.
+4. On the Node Pools page, click **Create Node Pool**.

-4. In the Create Node Pool dialog box, configure the node pool.
+5. In the Create Node Pool dialog box, configure the node pool.

-    For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
+    For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 The following table describes the parameters that are required to create a confidential computing node pool.

     |Parameter|Description|
     |---------|-----------|